 This action will open the project file.
-This brings the sequence above setup as well as above project files.
-It allows to load in one single sequence different projects and different setups.
+This brings the sequence above setup as well as the above project files.
+It allows us to load in one single sequence different projects and different setups.

 This action loads the setup.
 A file name must be defined.
 The action is the same as the Load Setup main block.

-This action will put Dewesoft X in Measure (Acquisition) mode.
-It is the opposite action from Analysis and has the same effect as clicking on the Acquisition button.
+This action will put Dewesoft X in Measure mode.
+It is the opposite action from Analysis and has the same effect as clicking on the Measure button.

-This action will change the measure sample rate.
+This action will change the measure sample rate - Dynamic acquisition rate.
 Property MeasureSamplerate must be set to the new wanted sample rate.

 This action will pause storing.
 It is equivalent to the Pause button and works in conjunction with Resume.
 Dewesoft X must be in Measure mode and should be storing the data that this command is valid.

 This action will make a screen dump to the printer.
 It is the same as the Analysis Print command.

 This action will set the reduced rate of the data.
 Please note that you need to be in Measure -> Setup screen that this command is valid.
 It is the same as the Static acquisition rate entry field.